hongymagic/react-number-input/README.md

 ### Building react-number-input

 ```
-npm install
+yarn
-npm run prerelease
+yarn build
 ```

 ### Testing react-number-input

 ```
-npm run lint
+yarn flow
-npm run test
+yarn test
 ```

-### Building and running the demo
+### Building and running the storybook

 ```
-npm run build-demos
+yarn build
-npm run start
+yarn storybook
 ```

-Then head to [http://localhost:3000/](http://localhost:3000) to see the demo.
+Then head to [http://localhost:6006/](http://localhost:6006) to see the demo.

 ## Note